filecoin-project/starling/README.md

 # starling
-Demo storage client for archival video data
+Demo CLI interface for storing archival data in Filecoin